Sept. 12 in Music History: Pink Floyd released 'Wish You Were Here'

 Also, Today In:

-1966 - The Roger Miller Show, starring the country singer, debuts on NBC.
+1966 - The Roger Miller Show, starring the country singer, debuted on NBC.

-1966 - The Monkees TV show makes its debut, with four actors chosen to portray a pop band based on The Beatles.
-While The Monkees are a fictional band, they become very real and eventually play on their own recordings instead of studio musicians.
+1966 - The Monkees TV show made its debut, with four actors chosen to portray a pop band based on The Beatles.
+While The Monkees were a fictional band, they become very real and eventually played on their own recordings, replacing the studio musicians who performed on the earlier records.

-1969 - The Rolling Stones release Through The Past, Darkly.
+1969 - The Rolling Stones released Through The Past, Darkly.

-1970 - The Woody Guthrie tribute concert takes place at the Hollywood Bowl in Los Angeles.
-Performers include Bob Dylan, Judy Collins, Richie Havens and Joan Baez.
+1970 - The Woody Guthrie tribute concert took place at the Hollywood Bowl in Los Angeles.
+Performers included Bob Dylan, Judy Collins, Richie Havens and Joan Baez.

 1975 - Thin Lizzy released their fifth studio album, Fighting.
 It features “Suicide” and “Rosalie.”